 The Clearwater River is a tributary to the Snake and Columbia River systems.
 It is an important anadromous fishery producing spring, summer, and fall Chinook Salmon and steelhead.
 It also provides recreational, industrial, agricultural and domestic water supplies for local communities.

 Conservation measures landowners and land users can use to decrease instream water temperatures, reduce sediment and nutrient loads, and improve instream fisheries habitat include:

 Animal waste systems, buffer strips, erosion control systems, grassed waterways, livestock water developments, sediment basins, streambank stabilization systems, tree plantings, and irrigation system improvements.

 The District has cost-share available for implementing projects in the Tammany, Lapwai, Big Canyon, and forestlands of Nez Perce County.
-For additional information on these programs please go to the Restoring Anadromous Fish Habitat page of our website.
+For additional information on these programs please contact our office.

 If you are a land owner or land user in the Cottonwood, Catholic, Jacks, Bedrock, Lindsay, Hatwai, Pine, or Potlatch watersheds, and have project ideas, please contact our staff to identify your specific needs.
 These watersheds are currently in the planning phase (the first step in order to obtain cost-share).
 For additional information, please go to our projects page.

 Information in this article was adapted from the USDA-Natural Resources Conservation Service publication titled Salmon Habitat Recovery, January 1995.